 What does it mean to be Thai?

 There’s no simple answer to this question.
-While the individual components of the Thai identity have evolved over many centuries, the idea of a Thai nation is very much a modern concept dating back to the 20th century.
+While the individual components of the Thai identity have evolved over many centuries, the idea of a Thai nation is very much a modern concept from the 20th century.
 Thai nationalism takes on different shapes and forms and is everything but unambiguous.
 The Museum of Siam is exploring this exciting field and tries to unravel the definition of “Thainess” in a playful manner.

 Museum of Siam: An interactive exhibition for young and old(er)